Latest SeedProd News

 Click the Connect tab at the top of the screen to see the popular email marketing services that integrate with SeedProd, including:

-You can even connect to tons of other services by using the Zapier integration.
+You can even connect to hundreds of other services using the Zapier integration.

 For specific instructions on integrating each email marketing service, see our email integration documentation.